Dasharo/docs/docs/guides/lab-assembly/msi-b850.md

 The method of setting and using serial connection is described in the [Serial connection guide](../../transparent-validation/rte/v1.1.0/serial-port-connection-guide.md).

-### Power supply controlling

-Power supply controlling (in this case: controlling the state of Sonoff) should be performed based on the `sonoff.sh` script implemented in `meta-rte` (OS image dedicated to the RTE platform).

-> Note, that before using the above-mentioned script, it should be modified and `SONOFF_IP` parameter should be set in accordance with obtained Sonoff IP address.

-To perform basic power operations use the below-described commands:

-1. Turn on the power supply:

-    ```bash
-    ./sonoff on
-    ```

-1. Turn off the power supply:

-    ```bash
-    ./sonoff on
-    ```

 ### Basic power operations

 Basic power operations should be performed based on the `rte_ctrl` script